kiswa/TaskBoard/README.md

 #### Using PHP-FPM
 You are able to use PHP-FPM if you remove (or comment out) the php_value items in the api/.htaccess file, then set them in a `.user.ini` [See Documentation](https://www.php.net/manual/en/configuration.file.per-user.php)

-I'll make sure to update the README to include mention of this.

 ### Install

 Installing TaskBoard is as easy as 1, 2, 3!